valerioviale/LinkedinAutomation/README.md

 # LinkedinAutomation
-A collection of linkedin automation files
-It's a collection of scripts and bots to automate activity on linkedin.
+It's a bot to automate sending messages on linkedin to your actual connection.
 You need Python, Selenium and an editor.
 I tested both Visual Studio Code and Jupyter.
 The bots work on both MacOs and Windows.

 To install Selenium